Vasichar11/Particle-Tracing-Earth/README.md

 - normal is to create a normal distribution for the particles on the corresponding variable
 - uniform is to create a uniform distribution for the particles on the corresponding variable
-- evenly is to distribute the particles in evenly i.e. with a fixed step within a range on the corresponding variable
+- evenly is to distribute the particles evenly i.e. with a fixed step within a range on the corresponding variable
 - constant is to distribute the particles in a constant value **Will produce the file "output/files/dstr.h5".**
 Consider jumping to step 6 to **visualize the distribution** before running the simulation.